 The Millionaire Next Door Method

-From The Millionaire Next Door by Thomas Stanley and William Danko, you net worth should be:
+From The Millionaire Next Door by Thomas Stanley and William Danko, your net worth should be:

-If you have twice that, you are indeed on your way to become wealthy!
+If you have twice that, you are indeed on your way to becoming wealthy!
 Stanley and Danko call them Prodigious Accumulator of Wealth or PAW

 CNN Net Worth Calculator

-The CNN Net Worth Calculator is a calculator that let you enter your age and income.
+The CNN Net Worth Calculator is a calculator that lets you enter your age and income.
 It returns the median net worth for people in your age group and salary range.
-I punched in my numbers and I am glad to say that I am doing quite well compare to people at my age and income (according to the calculator anyway).
+I punched in my numbers, and I am glad to say that I am doing quite well compared to people at my age and income (according to the calculator anyway).
 Here is how I stacked up against other 45 years old in the United States.